mahAnuj/ai-support-bot/README.md

-# 🤖 AI Role-Based Assistant
+# 🚀 AI Assistant Builder

-> **Specialized AI assistants for different business roles with document-enhanced intelligence**
+> **Create custom AI assistants trained on your business knowledge in minutes**

-A powerful demonstration showing how AI assistants can be customized for specific business roles (HR, Technical Support, Sales, etc.) and enhanced with your own documents using RAG technology.
+A powerful platform that lets any business build, test, and deploy intelligent AI assistants trained on their specific documents and knowledge base.
+Transform generic AI into domain experts with just a few clicks.

 ## ✨ What It Does

-### 🎭 **Multiple Business Roles**
-- **HR Assistant**: Employee policies, benefits, workplace procedures
-- **Technical Support**: Product troubleshooting, user guides, technical documentation
-- **Sales Assistant**: Product information, pricing, customer support
-- **Legal Advisor**: Contract reviews, compliance, legal procedures
-- **Medical Assistant**: Healthcare information, procedures, patient support
-- **E-commerce Support**: Order management, returns, customer service

-### 📚 **Document Enhancement**
+### 🎯 **Complete AI Assistant Builder**
+- **Custom Configuration**: Set display name, welcome message, colors, and positioning
-- Upload your business documents (PDF, TXT, DOCX)
+- **Document Training**: Upload business documents (PDF, TXT, MD, DOCX) for AI training
-- Watch AI responses transform from generic to expert-level
-- Real-time confidence indicators show improvement
+- **Live Preview**: See exactly how your assistant will look and behave
+- **One-Click Deployment**: Generate embeddable JavaScript code for your website
+- **Professional UI**: Clean, mobile-responsive design that works on any website

+### 📚 **Intelligent Document Processing**
+- **Smart Chunking**: Automatically processes and segments your documents
+- **Vector Search**: Uses advanced embeddings for accurate information retrieval
-- Source attribution shows which documents were used
+- **Source Attribution**: Shows which documents were used in each response

-### 🎯 **Key Features**
-- **Always-visible upload**: Prominent document upload section
-- **Role-specific prompts**: Suggested questions for each business role
-- **Clickable questions**: Click any suggested question to ask automatically
-- **Professional UI**: Clean design with confidence indicators
+- **Confidence Scoring**: Real-time indicators show response quality and reliability

+### 🌐 **Production-Ready Deployment**
+- **Embeddable Widget**: Copy-paste JavaScript code to add to any website
+- **Customizable Appearance**: Match your brand colors and positioning preferences
+- **Mobile Optimized**: Works seamlessly on desktop, tablet, and mobile devices
-- **Session management**: Isolated conversations with automatic cleanup
+- **Secure & Private**: Session-based isolation with automatic data cleanup

 ## 🚀 Quick Start